 Another symptom that manifested at this 12 to 18 month stage was weak legs and a weak pelvic girdle.
 My pelvis-to-leg joints feel a little spongy and lacking in normal firmness.
 I suspect that the virus may be damaging the connective tissue in the ligaments of my pelvis, thus weakening the ligaments, and/or causing neuromuscular damage to the pelvic muscles.
 The result is a slightly less than sure walking gait, and a bit of a shuffling gait.
 This leg weakness and pelvic laxity is constant: it does not vary hour to hour, nor day to day.
 There is no loss of strength or spasm in the muscles either (except occasional cramps in my calf muscles).
 Differential diagnosis: in generalized anxiety disorder (GAD), weak legs are a common symptom, but a variable one.
 In GAD the legs are fine one minute, and the next they suddenly get weak and can almost give way, due to nervous system fluctuations.
 But my case is not like GAD: my leg weakness is constant, never varied.
 And not that weak.

 Beginning at the 18 month stage, weight gain appears, mainly in the belly area.
 This abdominal fat can appear even in people who were previously athletically lean and muscular.
 Note that the abdominal fat build-up can be caused by reduced growth hormone output, and/or the development of resistance to the hormones insulin or leptin (leptin resistance often arises in conditions of chronic inflammation).

 After 2 or 3 years with this virus, further skin symptoms appear.
 In a V-shaped area on the upper chest just under the neck (the precise area exposed when wearing a V-neck jumper) the skin becomes a red/pink in color, and the skin texture in this area gets quite thick and oily/waxy.
 The color of this upper chest rash is that of a heliotrope rash.
-In addition, new moles with a rough texture may appear on the skin: these are benign brown spots looking similar to moles; see this picture that I took of one the moles that appeared.
-These type of moles are called atypical moles, or dysplastic nevi.
+In addition, seborrheic keratosis (seborrheic warts) may appear on the skin: these are benign brown spots looking similar to moles; see this picture I took of one the seborrheic keratosis spots that appeared on my skin.